 Registration for the tests:

-You will need to register approximately 15 minutes prior to your appointment time in Neurophysiology Lab, located in Suite 22B in our Outpatient Center, Building B (across from the main hospital).
+You will need to register approximately 15 minutes prior to your appointment time in the Neurophysiology Lab, located in Suite 22B in our Outpatient Center, Building B (across from the main hospital).
 You should check with your insurance company in advance as to whether you need a referral from your primary care doctor, in order to ensure that the costs of the test(s) will be covered.